MyLife-Services/mylife-documentation/alpha-team/MyLife-PRD.md

    - Family Events: Documents vacations, birthdays, and special occasions → Capturing Milestones and Achievements
    - Digital Self Creation → Planting the seeds on how to be remembered → Preserving a Lifetime of Memories
    - Children/Parent/Family Hobbies: Documents the hobbies/activities that family members pursue → Documentation of hobbies and passions
-5. Tech Resourceful GenZ Teenagers -@Mookse- Lets add the specific details of this customer segment in the corresponding section (demographics, needs, channels for outreach)
+5. Resourceful Gen-Z Teenagers -@Mookse- Lets add the specific details of this customer segment in the corresponding section (demographics, needs, channels for outreach); agreed - I'll intend to review John (the student) in this context.
    - _Identity Wardrobe_: Youth can explore (similar to #2 above) personal identity in a private and safe space
    - _Here's Me!_: Member avatar personae that can be shared amongst friends and family
    - _School Assignment_: School Projects, Guides in organizing and completing assignments → My Research Projects